 And as we progress towards the digital landscape the need to have a compelling User Experience that doesn’t simply amaze but engages your customers and converts them should be your goal.

 89% of companies are expected to contend with Customer Experience as their base by 2016, in comparison to only 36% four years ago, says a survey by Gartner.

-Now coming to customer experience (CX), you just can’t help mentioning how many times you have been charging your laptop’s battery every night (we don’t burn midnight oil anymore) in studying the behavioural pattern of your target audience across all devices; gathered data on their economic and social background; studied patterns of their social media usage and then finally using these analytics to come up with solutions that provide the best CX.
+Now coming to customer experience (CX), you just can’t help mentioning how many times you have been charging your laptop’s battery every night (we don’t burn midnight oil anymore) in studying the behavioral pattern of your target audience across all devices; gathered data on their economic and social background; studied patterns of their social media usage and then finally using these analytics to come up with solutions that provide the great CX.

 What I really appreciate about the digital revolution is the cross-functional teamwork that we get exposure to.
 You are not working as silos anymore because you are not working for a client or a product; you are working to give a holistic solution which is not simply all-inclusive but also disruptive.

 Considering the time when digital didn’t exist, good customer experience involved gathering customer requirements and creating a solution which might afterwards be tailored according to feedback.
 However, the reviewing and improvisation part was given priority based on the demand of the product development and competition in the market.

 To summarize, if the competition wasn’t much the revamping or updating was not the priority.
 Even customer feedback wouldn’t be given much consideration.
 It was as simple as launching a product and then marketing would take care of all the review and lead generation part.

 Nevertheless, the beginning of the digital era brought a lot of changes, the transforming factors being:

 - More tech-savvy buyers